 Import replication data

-This topic describes how to import replication data that you have exported from another server, and how Deployment Automation processes replication import for each type of imported object.
+This topic describes how to import replication data that you have exported from another server, and how replication import is managed.

 Import replication data

-To import data to a target server, first export it from your replication (source) server.
+To import data to a target server, first export the data from your replication (source) server.
 For details, see Export replication data.

 To import replication data: